 The number of aircraft noise events varies, hour by hour, throughout each day.
-Figure 4 shows this variation.
-It can be seen that, on average over the twelve month period the highest numbers of aircraft noise events per hour recorded at the site occur in the morning between 10.00 and 11.00 hours (local time).
+Figure 4 on page 12 shows this variation.
+It can be seen that, on average over the twelve month period the highest numbers of aircraft noise events per hour recorded at the site occur in the morning between 07.00 and 9.00 hours and between 12.00 and 14.00 hours (local time).